 Information for Patients & Visitors Overview

 - Do you have a fever, consistent cough, sore throat, shortness of breath and/or loss of taste or smell?

-OrthoNebraska has begun providing virtual care in order to provide high quality care while respecting social distancing and other guidelines.
+OrthoNebraska has a virtual care program in order to provide the same level of high quality care as an office visit while respecting social distancing and other guidelines.

 Using video chat technologies, our team can effectively conduct an otherwise normal office visit (without a physical exam) by directing and observing motion and pain.
 Should an X-ray or other diagnostic exams be needed, our care team will work with you to schedule a time at your convenience, including conducting these tests during off-hours.
 Additionally, if you are comfortable, family members and other caregivers are welcome to attend your virtual visit as well.

-To protect our patients, staff and community from the risks associated with COVID-19, as of Monday, April 6, OrthoNebraska will no longer allow visitors.
-To be clear, patient appointments will continue as scheduled.
-We understand this may be an inconvenience.
+We understand a modified visitor policy may be an inconvenience.
 However, the safety of our patients, healthcare workers and the community is our number one priority.

 We would be happy to discuss your personal needs prior to your arrival.
 Please feel free to reach out to your care team or call (402) 609-3000.

 In addition to taking temperatures at the start of their shift, all OrthoNebraska team members have been offered a COVID-19 vaccination and are required to self-screen daily for COVID-19 symptoms.
 Should one of our team members exhibit any symptoms, they have been asked to refrain from coming to any of our facilities.
 Additionally, all patient-facing team members are required to wear a mask while at work.